Address: 110 Horreya Street, Downtown Alexandria

-The National Museum of Alexandria is located on Tariq El-Horreyya (or Fouad Street, as it was called before the 1952 Revolution).
+The Museum is located on Tariq El-Horreyya (or Fouad Street, as it was called before the 1952 Revolution).

 The objects span the numerous transformations of Alexandria from its humble beginnings in Pharaonic times to its development by Alexander the Great and through to the Islamic period under Mohamed Ali.
 To harmonies the museum's interior design and the artifacts on display, Italian designer Maurizzo De Paulo created sophisticated hanging diagonal showcases in which the artifacts are suspended.
 He painted the walls in each section of the museum in a different colour in order to create a suitable ethereal ambiance for each.
 The artifacts are exhibited chronologically as one ascends from one floor to the next, and a hall in the basement has been transformed into an audio-visual workshop where visitors can tour the museum via computer programs that display each item from a variety of angles along with appropriate identification.
 The old garage of the building has been converted into a lecture hall and there is an open air theatre for evening performances.

 Construction on the site was first undertaken in 1926.
 The Palace covers an area of 3,480 square meters.
 It is a white Italian-style museum sits in an expansive garden of rare trees and plants.
 The palace consists of four floors and an underground shelter, which was used during air raids during war.
 The Palace was designed by a French engineer who used the Italian styles in its construction.
 His three-storey palace was attracting the upper class people of Egyptian society, including notables such as Egypt's former Prime Ministers Ismail Sedqi Pasha and Ali Maher Pasha, and many others.
 This villa Sold first to the American Consulate in 1960, in 1997 the Ministry of Culture bought this real estate for about LE12 million.